 What started as a passion project for Taylor Hui at 17 years old, has turned into a nationally recognized Charity dedicated to educating young girls about the importance of confidence.

 A Registered Canadian Charity, the BeaYOUtiful Foundation works with young girls between the ages of 8 to 14 years old, providing programs and events that inspire confidence-building and positive body image through mentorship.
-BeaYOUtiful works directly with diverse communities throughout Greater Vancouver, providing a safe and empowering environment that encourages girls to develop a better understanding of their self-worth and build lasting friendships.
+BeaYOUtiful works directly with diverse communities throughout Canada, providing a safe and empowering environment that encourages girls to develop a better understanding of their self-worth and build lasting friendships.
 BeaYOUtiful implements programs and events at recreation centers, community facilities, and elementary schools, offering both after school and evening classes.

 Offering five and six week programs, one day workshops, and city-wide conference events, BeaYOUtiful covers a variety of topics including, but not limited to, positive body image, media literacy, mental health, bullying, leadership, artistic expression, and addressing key steps towards setting achievable goals.